Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

 During Koh Lipe covid times, the island was closed with no ferries and tourism started picking up again from late 2021.
 It felt wonderful to have an amazing Thailand island trip while also supporting the local economy and small businesses on the island.
-Many restaurants were still closed as of October 2021 and I hope that more will be able to open for my next trip there in August 2022.
+Restaurants, shops and bars are starting to open up again but still some are closed – updated August 2022.

 Is Koh Lipe the most beautiful island in Thailand?

 Koh Lipe is definitely one of the most beautiful islands in Thailand, in my humble opinion.
 It has stunning, white sand beaches, turquoise crystal clear water.
 It is home to the best snorkelling sites in Thailand and, for most divers, the best scuba diving in Thailand.

 Koh Lipe is one of the southern most islands in Thailand, near the Malaysian border and not far from Langkawi in Malaysia.
 This makes getting to Koh Lipe a longer journey than most islands in Thailand but you will be rewarded once you get there!
 Pre-covid, you could travel from Langkawi to Koh Lipe but, at the time of writing in 2022, this ferry is not available.